-For me, as I noted in my post Don’t Set Goals To Change Your Habits: Make Resolutions, the Pillar of monitoring has made an enormous difference.
+For me, the Pillar of monitoring has made an enormous difference.
 I don’t like scheduling workouts, for example.
 What happens if I plan it for the morning but then want to sleep in (which, as a night owl, I will almost always want to do)?
 Instead, I prefer to hold myself accountable by monitoring progress within a specified time frame (a day, a week, a month).

 Strategies to Make Habit Change Happen